JayWebDevCom/news-summary-app/README.md

 #### Tests
 * Tests Page - http://localhost:8080/tests.html
-* I have used dependency injection and fake constructors to mock and test the API request and response in the following ways:
+* I have used dependency injection and fake constructors to mock and test the API request and response through:
   - a test of XMLHttpRequest instantiation
   - a test of XMLHttpRequest sending and responding
   - a test of XMLHttpRequest responseText processing